-- 1. Nonaccidental conduct causing serious physical harm to a student or employee; - 2.
-When a school administrator determines, based on the administrator's observation or upon a - report from an employee, the student's conduct poses a threat to the health or safety of students or employees; or - 3.
+- 1. Non-accidental conduct causing serious physical harm to a student or employee; - 2.
+When a school administrator determines, based on the administrator's observation or upon a report from an employee, the student's conduct poses a threat to the health or safety of students or employees; or - 3.
 When the suspension or expulsion is required by law.

-When an out-of-school suspension is imposed on a student, the district shall take steps to prevent the recurrence of the behavior that led to the out-of-school suspension, and return the student to a classroom setting to minimize the disruption of the student's academic instruction.
+When an out-of-school suspension is imposed on a student, the District shall take steps to prevent the recurrence of the behavior that led to the out-of-school suspension, and after the suspension period has concluded return the student to a classroom setting to minimize the disruption of the student's academic instruction.